Split (2016 American film): Critical response

 David Edelstein of New York magazine was critical of the film, writing: "Shyamalan has returned to what he loves to do: use cheap horror tropes to create his own harebrained mythos", and added: "Though Shyamalan doesn't use a lot of blood in Split — there's barely any — his framing sexualizes the torture of the other two teenage girls in a way I found reprehensible.
 And his depictions of childhood sexual abuse are clinically accurate enough to make anyone with experience of such things feel sick."
 Anthony Lane of The New Yorker described the film as "an old-fashioned exploitation flick—part of a depleted and degrading genre that not even M. Night Shyamalan, the writer and director of Split, can redeem."

-The film has been referred to as the first supervillain origin story; the first time a film has been completely devoted to the origins of a villain as opposed to the origins of the superhero.
+Despite parallels to the Japanese Kaijin (literally "mysterious person") productions stretching back to at least the 1950s, some have proffered this film as allegedly the first supervillain origin story - the first film completely devoted to the origins of a villain as opposed to the origins of the superhero.
 In the academic environment, the film has been described as a speciesist dystopian vision of transhumanity that imposes the label of disability on fragmented human identities.
 It has also been described as Hollywood's first stealth sequel, with The Hollywood Reporter calling the ending reveal "one of the most shocking surprises in cinematic history".